kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 If you need to change this behavior, you can override it by copying `webpack.config.js` in your project root to `webpack.release.config.js` and making the desired changes.

-> **Note:** Webpack will currently throw a warning due to the way UglifyJS works.
+> **Note:** When using release mode, Webpack will currently throw a warning due to the way UglifyJS works.
+You can ignore the warning.

 ### Modifying the configuration files

 If you wish to modify `webpack.config.js`, `webpack.release.config.js`, or `tsconfig.json`, you can.
 The plugin will not attempt to override their contents, and it won't attempt to overwrite the files on a reinstall.
+If you need to reset these configuration files, delete them and reinstall the plugin.

 ## Removing the plugin